dmsardhty/Data_Science_Portfolio/README.md

 A repository of the projects I worked on or currently working on.
 It is updated regularly.
 The projects are written in  Python (Jupyter Notebook).
 Click on the projects to see full analysis and code.

-Please contact me on [Linkedin](https://www.linkedin.com/in/dmsardhty/) if you are looking to hire a data scientist.
+Please contact me on [Linkedin](https://www.linkedin.com/in/dmsardhty/) if you are looking to hire an entry level data scientist or data analyst.

 # Contents